 NOTE: Since physics dictates electric machine torque and physical size are inversely proportional to speed, designing to a higher speed is a practical means of reducing RE-PM material but the compounded cost, size, and loss of a transmission (or gearbox) to match the high speed to the application should be included.
 If the efficiency of the high speed electric machine system is 95% and the efficiency of the transmission is 95%, the compounded efficiency of the system is 90.25%, a direct drive, low speed electric machine system with 95% efficiency would be better.

 NOTE: RE-PM versus an electromagnet (or coercivity versus magnetizing MMF):

 - RE-PM can support up to five times the air-gap depth?

 - With the same packaging techniques and core flux density, five times the air-gap depth is tantamount to five time the amount of RE-PM material; but the necessary goal of today is to reduce the amount of extravagantly costly RE-PM material (not increase it).
-To reduce RE-PM material actually requires a smaller air-gap depth, such as provided for the magnetizing MMF of an electromagnet, or higher speed operation (and the compounded cost, size, inefficiency, and complexity of a gearbox addition).
+To reduce RE-PM material actually requires a smaller air-gap depth, such as for the magnetizing MMF of an electromagnet or the higher speed of operation (and the compounded cost, size, inefficiency, and complexity of a gearbox addition).

-- RE-PM electric machine systems (EMS) do not have the electrical provisioning or inefficiencies of magnetizing MMF?
+- RE-PM electric machine systems (EMS) do not have the electrical provisioning or the inefficiency of magnetizing MMF?

-- Actually, it is becoming common to awkwardly introduce the electrical provisioning and inefficiencies of Magnetizing MMF (which is orthogonal to Torque MMF) in the RE-PM EMS to acquire improved efficiency and reliability over a larger operating range of speeds, as already conveniently provided by the fully electromagnet EMS.
+- Actually, it is becoming common to awkwardly introduce the electrical provisioning and inefficiency of Magnetizing MMF (which is orthogonal to Torque MMF) in the RE-PM EMS to acquire improved its efficiency and reliability over a larger operating range of speeds, as already conveniently provided by the fully electromagnet EMS.